Hello fellow Makers, Hackers and DIYers!

 Step 8: Soldering the Cells Together

 The four braids that connect the clusters together will be longer and need some extra care in their construction.
 All four will fold 180 degrees and require some good quality heatshrink to keep them from shorting against each other or the sides of the cans.
 The short-spanned ones will need no more than 3/16" to go between the clusters -- any longer and the folded braid won't fit inside the enclosure.
 Also, too much solder in these spans will cause them to not bend easily.
-Placing a Goot heatsink clamp in the middle of the spans while soldering them in place might help you avoid that problem, but insulate the clamp's jaws with glued on bits of cardboard so they don't short against the cans.
+Placing a Goot heatsink clamp in the middle of the spans while soldering them in place might help you avoid that problem, but insulate the clamp's jaws with masking tape or glued on bits of cardboard so they don't short against the cans.
+Don't tape over the jaws' teeth as you need metal to metal contact for good heat flow.
 These spans will have to be insulated with black tape as you can't get heatshrink tubing on them once they are soldered in place.
 The long-spanned braids must traverse the length of two cells end-to-end so will need 5 3/8" inches between clusters to cover the distance after they're folded.
 Put two heatshrink tubes on before you form the braid so you can move them around as you make your bends.
 Two 3" pieces, slightly overlapping in the middle, will give you some length adjustment later without having to cut them.